harishrajora805/Git/README.md

 # Git
-This is a Repository for the Git Course on ToolsQA.....
+This is a Repository for the Git Course on ToolsQA

 <<<<<<< HEAD
 #Changes done on Local